Simple Steps for Getting Your Cloth Nappies Clean & Bright

 - Don't use fabric softener.
 Fabric softeners coat your nappies with oil, which repels water.
 This means that your nappies won't absorb properly and you'll get leaky nappies.

-- Don't use bleaches, especially chlorine based ones that are not good for baby.
+- Don't use bleaches, especially chlorine based ones that are not good for the baby.
 Just hang your nappies out in the sun, winter or summer, and they'll bleach naturally.

 - Whether you're wet or drypailing, don't leave nappies for more than two days before washing.
 Otherwise you'll end up with a pile of stinky stained nappies.
 You're best to wash everyday if possible.